streamlit/docs/content/deploy/community-cloud/manage-your-app/_index.md

 ![App overflow menu in your workspace](/images/streamlit-community-cloud/workspace-app-overflow.png)

-If you have view-only access to an app, options will be restricted in that app's menu.
+If you have view-only access to an app, all options in the app's menu will be disabled except analytics.

 ![View-only app overflow menu in your workspace](/images/streamlit-community-cloud/workspace-view-only.png)

 ## Manage your app directly from your app

 You can manage your deployed app directly from the app itself!
-Just make sure you are signed in to Streamlit Community Cloud then visit your app.
+Just make sure you are signed in to Community Cloud then visit your app.

-### Streamlit Community Cloud logs
+### Cloud logs

 1. From your app at `<your-custom-subdomain>.streamlit.app`, click "**Manage app**" in the lower-right corner.